nsmsn/personal-site-v2/src/posts/2022-ditch-twitter.md

 <h2>Going forward</h2>

-For the time being, I am going to use [my microblog](https://log.nicksimson.com/) to keep track of the books I’m reading, publish my public notes, and for other things I find useful.
+For the time being, I am going to use [my microblog](https://nsmsn.micro.blog) to keep track of the books I’m reading, publish my public notes, and for other things I find useful.
 I’ll also post the occasional photo or two.
 This will be my go-to social network.

 After downloading my Goodreads data, I deleted my account.
 I’m no longer interested in sending data on the books I read to Amazon.
 I put the RSS feeds for the handful of people I followed on Goodreads into my RSS reader, so I can keep up with their books.
-For now, I’m keeping my [Literal account](https://literal.club/nsmsn), but Micro.blog can easily replace that too.
+For now, I’m keeping my [Literal account](https://literal.club/nsmsn), but Micro.blog could easily replace that too.

 Similarly, I am not interested in sharing my photos or life updates with the advertising company Meta.
 Now that they are all moved over to my microblog, I archived the posts on my [Instagram account](https://www.instagram.com/n.smsn/) (but kept up the link to my personal website).
 I might open the Instagram app once or twice a month to see what my friends, favorite artists, and cute animals are up to.